From fresh seafood to regional delicacies, the Bay of Fundy is a foodie’s paradise. Here are some of the tasty things you don’t want to miss!

 Whether you have them pan-seared, fried, bacon-wrapped or served ceviche, Bay of Fundy scallops feature the shellfish at its finest.
 You can even go out on a research vessel with marine biologists and taste them fresh from the sea!

 Not only is Ganong Canada’s oldest chocolate and candy company, the world-famous chocolatier still makes all of its products in St. Stephen.
 Candy connoisseurs should pick up a bag (or two) of Ganong’s signature Chicken Bones—spicy cinnamon-flavoured candies filled with bitter-sweet chocolate.
 If you visit during August’s Chocolate Festival, you can even try your luck at hand dipping chocolates yourself!
-We recommend the Chicken Bone Latte at St. Stephen’s local coffee shop, Something’s Brewing.
+We recommend the Chocolate Mint Latte at St. Stephen’s local coffee shop, Something’s Brewing.